MiviaLab/Road-Surface-Dataset-per-day-split/README.md

-# Road Surface Dataset (RSCD) alternative usage
+# Road Surface Dataset (RSCD) per-day splot
-This repository contains an alternative re-organization of the [RSCD dataset](https://thu-rsxd.com/rscd/) [1, 2], a recent large dataset posing the challenging problem of recognizing the road surface conditions by addressing three different classification tasks.
+This repository contains an alternative reorganization of the [RSCD dataset](https://thu-rsxd.com/rscd/) [1, 2], a recent large dataset posing the challenging problem of recognizing the road surface conditions by addressing three different classification tasks.

 We reorganized the dataset on a per-acquisition-day basis using the naming information provided by the authors.
 The number of samples for each day is reported below: